loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 * **The root element name of the SOAP request**, **Namespace of the root element of the SOAP request** — values of these parameters are taken from the XSD schema of the request description.
 * **The root element name of the SOAP response**, **Namespace of the root element of the SOAP response** — values of these parameters are taken from the XSD schema of the request description.

-> **Note**: the path to the XSD schema is specified in the following parameter: *The schema referenced by the service description*.
+> **Note**: the path to the XSD schema is specified in the following parameter: *The schema to which the service description will refer*.

 * **The request file source name**, **The resulting name of the request file**, **The request file processing command** — these parameters are used to assign the OS (operational system) command of the preliminary processing of the request text before its sending to the external service.
 The detailed information on the application of the parameters is provided in the following section: [Configuration of the Client Role of the External Services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
 The command example: